jikechao/CollectPytorchCov/readme.markdown

 ## Introduction

 This rough tool is design for collecting coverage of PyTorch.
 After you run `python main.py`, you can receive the coverage of python&& c++ coverage result.
-The tool is rough enough, you need a major revision to run it successfully.
+The tool is rough extremely, you need a major revision to run it successfully.